70 Dairy-Free Apps for Your Next Party

 Party Franks

-These tiny, tangy appetizers have such broad appeal.
+These tiny, tangy appetizers have broad appeal.
 I prepare them often for holiday gatherings, weddings and family reunions.
-They're convenient to serve at parties since the sauce can be made ahead, then just reheated with the franks before serving. —Lucille Howell, Portland, Oregon
+They're convenient to serve at parties since the sauce can be made ahead and then reheated with the franks before serving. —Lucille Howell, Portland, Oregon

 Chunky Salsa

 This fresh-tasting salsa is wonderfully chunky.
-If you like it hotter, add more habanero peppers; if you prefer a mild salsa, add fewer. —Dana Hayes, Canton, Ohio
+If you like it hotter, add more habanero peppers; if you prefer a mild salsa, add fewer or replace with jalapenos.—Dana Hayes, Canton, Ohio

 Ginger Pork Lettuce Wraps